ludwig-f/node-zpl/README.md

 This library provides a thin (but typed!) wrapper around the ZPL commands as described by Zebra.

 > [!NOTE]
 > This library is under active development and does not yet support every single ZPL command.
-Please check the API documentation to see the currently supported commands.
+Please check the table below to see the currently supported commands.
 Contributions are welcome!

 ## Installation